Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Topological formulation

-Define a new category $\mathcal{C}_{A}(\Ll_{0,n}^A)$ with objects the couples $(n,V)$, where $V$ is an object of $\mathcal{C}_A\otimes {\mathbb Z}[q^{1/D},q^{-1/D}]$, and with spaces of morphisms
+Define a new category $\mathcal{C}_{A}\big(\Ll_{0,n}^A\big)$ with objects the couples $(n,V)$, where $V$ is an object of $\mathcal{C}_A\otimes {\mathbb C}[q^{1/D},q^{-1/D}]$, and with spaces of morphisms

-where the composition is the tensor product of the product in $\Ll_{0,n}^A$ and the composition of $U_A^{res}$-homomorphisms of modules.
+where the composition is the tensor product of the composition of $U_A^{\rm res}$-module homomorphisms and the product in $\Ll_{0,n}^A$.

-The following result follows from the arguments in Section 6.1--6.2 of Faitg's PhD thesis \cite{Faitg}, to which we refer for full details.
+The following result follows from the arguments in Sections~6.1 and~6.2 of Faitg's PhD The\-sis~\cite{Faitg}, to which we refer for full details (see also \cite{Faitg4}).
 These arguments generalize and simplify those of \cite{BR2}.
-In these works only the Wilson loop map $W$ was considered, but the extension to $\mathbb{W}$ is straightforward.
+In these works only the Wilson loop map $W$ was considered, but the extension to~$\mathbb{W}$ is straightforward.